Make-School-Courses/Git-Team-Workflow/README.md

 ### Review new script and ship it!

-When releasing a new version of a project you'll merge the development branch into the Porduction branch.
+When releasing a new version of a project, you'll merge the development branch into the Porduction branch.

 - Be sure you're on the `develop` branch